robertmin1/Pyramid-Printer/README.md

 # Pyramid-Printer
-The project's objective is to test Cirrus Ci.
-A simple program, which prints a pyramid, will be used.
+Implementing Cirrus Ci tests is the project's goal.
+We'll use a basic program that prints a pyramid.

 # Building